Dhruvaraju/python-alpha/FLASK.md

 ### If conditional in jinja

-- We cna parse if in jinja using the following syntax
+- We can parse if in jinja using the following syntax

 ```html
 {% if state== 'AP' %}